 See lists of accepted proposals from previous years.

-Successful applications will address high risk/high payoff projects in the focus topic areas that can be completed in an 18-24 month timeline; use a range of the capabilities of each facility; and generate datasets beyond what each of these facilities could generate by itself.
+Successful applications will address high risk/high payoff projects in the focus topic areas that can be completed in an 18-24 month timeline; use a range of the capabilities of each facility; and generate datasets beyond what users of each of these facilities could generate through separate projects.
 Because this program offers a diverse but integrated set of capabilities, including complementary metabolomics capabilities that each facility offers to characterize plant, soil and microbe interactions, applicants are strongly encouraged to talk to facility staff in advance to design a set of analyses that is directed at their research goals.
-For more details regarding the initiative application process, sample limits or the capabilities available at either facility, please check our frequently asked questions (FAQ) or the contacts listed below.
+For more details regarding the FICUS application process, sample limits or the capabilities available at the user facilities, please check our frequently asked questions (FAQ) or the contacts listed below.

 Focused Topic Areas

-- Biofuels and bioproducts – Projects should be aimed at characterizing biological processes that are relevant to biofuels and bioproducts, and connecting these processes to genomics-based analyses in organisms of interest (plants, fungi, microbes and algae).
-Relevant biological processes include plant polymer biosynthesis and deconstruction, especially lignin and production of metabolites that are precursors of biofuels and/or bioproducts.
-Proposals for projects investigating organisms and/or biological products involved in plant-microbial interactions that impact biofuel feedstock productivity are also encouraged.
+- Biofuels and bioproducts – Projects should be aimed at characterizing biological processes that are relevant to biofuels and bioproducts production, and connecting these processes to genomics-based analyses in DOE-relevant plants, algae, fungi, bacteria, archaea and viruses.
+Relevant biological processes include plant polymer biosynthesis and deconstruction, especially lignocellulose and production of metabolites that are precursors of biofuels and/or non-pharmaceutical bioproducts.
+Proposals for projects investigating organisms and/or biological products involved in plant-microbial interactions that impact biofuel and bioproduct feedstock productivity are also encouraged.

-- Biogeochemistry – Projects should focus on the cycling and transport of elements and molecular compounds in soils, aquatic sediments and the subsurface, or on their involvement in plant or microbial regulatory/metabolic processes of plants, algae, fungi, bacteria, archaea and viruses.
-Proposals should seek to illuminate critical biogeochemical processes, including those through which bacteria, archaea, fungi, and/or plant and/or microbial communities/consortia influence the transformation and transport of metals or the cycling of C, N, and P. Such projects should seek to link microbial populations, genes and traits to molecular biochemistry.
+- Biogeochemistry – Projects should focus on the cycling and transport of elements and compounds in soils, aquatic sediments and the subsurface, or on their involvement in regulatory/metabolic processes of plants, algae, fungi, bacteria, archaea and viruses.
+Proposals should seek to illuminate key biogeochemical processes through which these organisms and their communities influence the cycling of biogeochemical critical elements, as well as the transformation and transport of contaminants.
+Such projects should seek to link microbial populations, genes and traits to molecular biochemistry.

-- Inter-organismal interactions – Projects should explore the exchange of carbon, nitrogen and other elements among plants and microbes in above and below ground ecosystems as well as investigate signaling, cooperation or competition via physical or chemical means.
+- Inter-organismal interactions – Projects should explore the exchange of carbon, nitrogen and other elements among plants, algae, fungi, bacteria, archaea and viruses in above and below ground ecosystems as well as investigate signaling, cooperation or competition via physical or chemical means.
 Proposals for projects studying the impact of genetic diversity within plant populations on plant-associated microbial communities and plant-microbial interactions are also encouraged, as are those structurally or functionally characterizing secondary metabolites potentially involved in cell-cell interactions.

-DOE JGI primarily employs next-generation short-read sequencing platforms augmented by 3rd generation single-molecule/long-read capabilities (read lengths in the 6-10kb range).
+JGI employs both next-generation short-read sequencing platforms and 3rd generation single-molecule/long-read capabilities as well as DNA synthesis and mass spectrometry-based metabolomics.
 The capabilities available for this call are listed below.
-Proposals should request no more than 1 Tb of sequencing, 500 Kb of synthesis and up to 200 samples for metabolomics polar analysis and 500 samples for nonpolar analysis.
+FICUS proposals should request no more than 1 Tb of sequencing, 500 kb of synthesis and up to 200 samples for metabolomics polar analysis and 500 samples for nonpolar analysis.
 Researchers are encouraged to review JGI’s sample submission guidelines to obtain additional information about the amounts of material that are required for various product types.
-Individual proposals may draw from one or more of these capabilities as needed to fulfill project goals.
-Successful projects frequently exploit a combination of capabilities:
+Individual proposals may draw from one or more of these capabilities (more details) as needed to fulfill project goals.
+Successful projects frequently exploit a combination of capabilities.

 - De novo sequencing and annotation of plant, fungal, bacterial, and archaeal genomes